5B4AON/aprsrover/README.md

 - Demonstrations of dummy/test backends for GPS, PWM, HW Info, APRS, Switch, UltraSonic, Servo, and NeoPixel modules for safe testing without hardware.
 - End-to-end integration scripts combining various modules.
 - Example scripts organized by feature and by sync/async usage, with clear separation of dummy and real hardware scenarios.
+- Synchronous and asynchronous DHT sensor reading and monitoring, including dummy/hardware backends for safe testing.

 Browse the `examples/` subfolders for focused demonstrations of each module and integration pattern.